Drummersbrother/anna-bot/README.md

 # anna-bot
-A discord bot created for the https://mcevalonia.com minecraft server, but usable for all servers.
+A discord bot created for the https://mcevalonia.com minecraft server's discord server, but usable by all discord servers.

 ## How to run
 ### Dependencies: